-Now, a new optical microscope developed by UCLA engineers could make the tough task a whole lot easier.
+Now, a new optical microscope developed by University of California, Los Angeles (UCLA) engineers could make the tough task a whole lot easier.

 “To catch these elusive cells, the camera must be able to capture and digitally process millions of images continuously at a very high frame rate,” said Bahram Jalali, who holds the Northrop Grumman Endowed Opto-Electronic Chair in Electrical Engineering at the UCLA Henry Samueli School of Engineering and Applied Science.
 “Conventional CCD and CMOS cameras are not fast and sensitive enough.
 It takes time to read the data from the array of pixels, and they become less sensitive to light at high speed.”

 The current flow-cytometry method has high throughput, but since it relies on single-point light scattering, as opposed to taking a picture, it is not sensitive enough to detect very rare cell types, such as those present in early-stage or pre-metastasis cancer patients.